BITSS-OPA/opa-deworming/code/05_final_opa.md

 </details>

-Benefits are equal to the addtional earnings that indivudual are expected to generate due to a deworming treatment.
+Benefits are equal to the additional earnings that indivudual are expected to generate due to a deworming treatment.
 These additional earrnings are computed as a discounted sum over their working lifetime.

 <details><summary>Show all the details</summary>